Silvere112/dev-setup/README.md

 ## Next improvements
 - Add confirmation message before installing all and list what will be installed
-- Improve error messaging when package does not exist
+- Improve error management when package does not exist
 - Install all except specified packages
 - Installing package that depend on another.
-Example: pyenv install 3.9.2, sdk install 11.0.10.j9-adpt, nvm install node
+Example: pyenv install 3.9.2, sdk install 11.0.10.j9-adpt, nvm install node, docker-compose depend on pip
 - Introduce alias for easily installing multiple package.
 Example: mains.sh install front-end (only chrome and nvm)